mindspore-ai/docs/tutorials/experts/source_en/debug/sdc.md

 ### Usage Restrictions

-Currently, this feature only supports Atlas A2 training series products, detects Transformer-like models, and detects accuracy anomalies that occur during training with the bfloat16 data type.
+Currently, this feature only supports Atlas A2 training series products, detects abnormal feature value during the training process with Transformer model and bfloat16 data type.

 ## Feature Switches and Configuration